pulumi/docs/content/docs/guides/crosswalk/kubernetes/worker-nodes.md

 ## Overview

-Given that apps and workloads will vary in quantity, and in the resources they require, it's wise to offer differing pools of nodes for Pods to use.
+Given that apps and workloads will vary in number, and in the resources they require, it's best practice to make differing pools of nodes for Pods to use.

 Pools, also known as Node Groups, can vary by instance type, sizing, capacity, scaling group, or other properties like the version of the [Kubelet][k8s-kubelet] to run.

 How you segment and configure your node groups will vary by preferences and requirements.
-Generally, there are at least a few classes of worker node groups for starters: a standard pool of nodes that offers a base for medium-sized use, and a performant pool of nodes with higher capacity and capability.
+Generally, there are at minimum a few classes of worker node groups, for example: a standard pool of nodes that offers a base for medium-sized use, and a performant pool of nodes with higher capacity and capability.

 <div class="cloud-prologue-aws"></div>